georchestra/georchestra/docs/setup/tomcat.md

 ### CA certificates

-If the geOrchestra webapps have to communicate with remote HTTPS services, our keystore/trustore has to include CA certificates.
+If the geOrchestra webapps have to communicate with remote HTTPS services, our keystore/trustore has to include the remote CA certificates.

-This will be the case when:
+This will be the case, when e.g.:

  * the proxy has to relay an https service
  * geonetwork will harvest remote https nodes
  * geoserver will proxy remote https ogc services

-To do this:
+In order to trust the default system certificates from the `cacerts` package into our previously created keystore:

 ```
 sudo keytool -importkeystore \
     -srckeystore /etc/ssl/certs/java/cacerts \
     -destkeystore /etc/tomcat9/keystore
 ```

-The password of the srckeystore is "changeit" by default, and should be modified in /etc/default/cacerts.
+The password of the srckeystore is "changeit" by default.

 ### SSL

-As the SSL certificate is absolutely required, at least for the CAS module, you must add it to the keystore.
+To import the certificate used by `Apache2` into our keystore, we shall issue the following command:
 ```
 keytool -import -alias cert_ssl -file /var/www/georchestra/ssl/georchestra.crt -keystore /etc/tomcat9/keystore
 ```

-If you have a Let's Encrypt certificate using Certbot the file to import is : /etc/letsencrypt/live/[your_sdi_domain_name]/cert.pem
+If you have a Let's Encrypt certificate using Certbot the file to import is : /etc/letsencrypt/live/[your_sdi_domain_name]/cert.pem.
+But since the LetsEncrypt root certificates were already trusted previously, it should not be necessary to do so.

 ### LDAP SSL